isAdamBailey/portfolio-3/source/_posts/disclosing-disability.md

 person or ill-willed.
 I was able to see my son in a shared light, and pay better attention to the world around us, and what might be causing discomfort.

-So yes - I am proud of my children for working so hard and being such amazing humans in a sometimes frightening and uncomfortable world of people who cannot understand them.
+I am proud of my children for working so hard and being such amazing humans in a sometimes frightening and uncomfortable world of people who cannot understand them.
+My son works harder that anyone I know, to learn so many things that come very natural to so many others.
+Both of my children are wonderful humans.
 And I am proud of myself for how far I have come, and from such seemingly dreadful depths of depression and overload / burnout.
-And I am especially proud of my wife, who has to often be the one to balance all of us and keep herself together while fighting school systems and advocating for my son in all ways possible.
-We have done really, really well.
+I am especially proud of my beautiful wife, who has to often be the one to balance all of us and keep herself together, while fighting school systems who have caused harm in our children, and advocating for my son in all ways possible.
+We have done really, really well considering the mountains we've climbed as a family.

 If I am able to admit flaws in my mental wellness and be in control of it as much as possible, maybe others can too.